Associated Students - Student Government and Programs: Associated Students continues to represent students by convening

 virtual programs.
 A.S. boards, commissions, and councils will host weekly meetings in the virtual space.
 Learn more by visiting the A.S. website, the Union website for programs and the A.S.
 Events Calendar.

 Associated Students - Aztec Recreation: The Aztec Recreation Center (ARC) has launched a series to help you stay healthy at home.
-Learn more about the program’s daily workouts and virtual workout resources by visiting the ARC website.
-Aztec Recreation is also offering a new ESports league for SDSU students to stay connected while enjoying some friendly gaming competition.
-Registration information can be found at https://arc.sdsu.edu/intramurals.
+Learn more about the program’s daily workouts and free virtual workout resources by visiting the ARC website.
+Aztec Recreation is also offering ESports leagues for SDSU students to stay connected while enjoying some friendly gaming competition.
+Registration information can be found at https://arc.sdsu.edu/intramurals/sports.

 Career Services: Career Services offers a range of virtual services to support student success.
 The career center manages Handshake, the SDSU campus portal for making appointments with Career Counselors, applying for jobs and internships, and for participating in a range of employer sponsored events.
 Visit the Career Services’ website for career development support.
-Access news about upcoming events and workshops, a directory of campus contacts who run for-credit internship courses, to review career assessments such as the Strong Interest Inventory, and to connect with Career Services staff.
+The website gives you access to news about upcoming events and workshops, a directory of campus contacts who run for-credit internship courses, career assessments such as the Strong Interest Inventory, and the Career Guide Handbook - a complete career readiness tool.

 Cultural Centers: SDSU’s Cultural Centers continue to create a sense of belonging for students through virtual engagement.
 Each center provides opportunities for students to develop community, seek mentorship, and participate in identity-specific programs.
 For more information on how to get involved in a Cultural Center, please visit the following websites: Asian Pacific Islander Desi American Center, Black Resource Center, Center for Intercultural Relations,Center for Transformative Justice, Latinx Resource Center, Native Resource Center, Pride Center and Women’s Resource Center.